DaleKubler/SirRenderClient/target/deployment/SirRenderClient-Readme.txt

 2. Start the client application for the server you want to communicate with.
 Again, this is temporary until the user interface GUI is developed.

-3. Press enter on the command line for a lite of avauilable commands (help, render, quit)
+3. Press enter on the command line for a list of available commands (help, render, quit)

 4. On the client screen, type render and ENTER